The Most Underrated Places in France – According to Travelers

 Toulouse – Warm energy and pink-hued architecture.

 Lille – Surprised many.
-One was told it was “ugly” but loved it.
+Some were told it was “ugly” but loved it.

 Grenoble – Called out for its lifestyle and location.